 What Was Stonehenge Used For?

 Take your pick: Druid worship, burials, harvest festivals, animal sacrifices, solstice celebrations, communal rituals, a healing center, a farming calendar, a defensive earthwork, a signal to the gods, an alien landing strip.
 There are dozens of theories about what Stonehenge was used for.
 And over the years, archaeological excavations have found evidence of most of these activities (except aliens - so far).
-The discovery of at least 150 burials in the area is a relatively recent finding, for example.
+The discovery of a few dozen burials in the area is a relatively recent finding, for example.

 The fact is, the ritual landscape that Stonehenge is a part of was in use by different human societies for thousands of years.
 It's likely that it had a variety of different uses over the millennia.
 We may never fully understand this mysterious place, but archaeologists and historians are getting closer all the time.